-Analysts including Andy Hoar from Forrester Research have made bold predictions forecasting over $1 trillion in the U.S by 2019.
+Analysts including Andy Hoar from Forrester Research have made bold predictions forecasting over $1 trillion in B2B ecommerce sales in the U.S by 2019.

 Yet the flip side of this dazzling coin is that many ecommerce initiatives are failing.
 Accenture reports that most B2B ecommerce systems still generate less than 10% of the companies’ overall revenue and just a small minority are onboarding more than a third of their customers.
 It’s no surprise that while most businesses have tried some kind of ecommerce project, many mid-sized to smaller manufacturers and distributors have yet to commit to an ecommerce platform.

 Fortunately, choosing the right B2B ecommerce platform doesn’t have to be a terrifying endeavor.
 It does require understanding the key factors that can make or break a successful B2B ecommerce launch.
 Ecommerce platforms offer a ton of bells and whistles and it can be overwhelming.
-Although there are many features that must be in any matrix of requirements, focusing on the following 5 essential considerations should get you started in the right direction.
+Although there are many features that must be in any matrix of requirements - some of which are described in this article about the benefits of a platform built specifically for B2B commerce - focusing on the following 5 essential considerations should get you started in the right direction.

 1. Set the Right Goals